VincePuc99/ArloUSB-AnyRPi/README.md

 sudo ./Arlo-Usb-Start.sh 500 TelNo
 ```

-After running `Arlo-Usb-Start.sh`, the Raspberry Pi will reboot.
+After running `Arlo-Usb-Start.sh`, the Raspberry Pi will reboot.<br />
 Upon reboot, check the connection to the base in Arlo Secure App.

 ## Documentation